wordswords/dotfiles/README.md

 ## What It Will Install

 It will install my VIM9 development environment and anything else I use regularly in my work.
-Currently it will:
+Currently it includes:

 * Install my heavily customised version of VIM9 with coc.vim and other plugins
 * Install latest version of Oh-my-ZSH and set your default shell to ZSH